lbl-srg/obc/specification/source/codeGeneration.rst

 lists the required or optional properties, and sets limitations on values such as patterns for strings or extrema for numbers.

-The raw CDL Schema can be found at `https://raw.githubusercontent.com/lbl-srg/modelica-json/master/schema-CDL.json <https://raw.githubusercontent.com/lbl-srg/modelica-json/master/schema-CDL.json>`_ .
+The CDL Schema can be found at `https://raw.githubusercontent.com/lbl-srg/modelica-json/master/schema-CDL.json <https://raw.githubusercontent.com/lbl-srg/modelica-json/master/schema-CDL.json>`_ .

 The program `modelica-json <https://github.com/lbl-srg/modelica-json>`_ automatically tests the JSON representation parsed from a CDL file against the schema right after it is